Wave Petunias

 Wave petunias are known for their low maintenance requirements.

 They are easy to grow and can thrive in a variety of growing conditions.
-They do well in full sun or partial shade and only require regular watering and weekly feeding.
+They do best in full sun but will tolerate partial shade.

 Colorful